sgtran/cse15l-lab-reports/LabReport4.md

 ![Image](2.26.4.PNG)

 ***Edit the code file to fix the failing test***

-* The _first_ step is to enter the file to edit code by running following command:
+Enter the file to edit code by running following command:

 nano ListExamples.java <enter>